UP NEXT:

 How Do Player Rankings Work?

-The PPA Rankings Presented by Southwest Rapid Rewards award professional players points based on their results at PPA Tour tournaments, with the most points being awarded at a Slam (2000).
+The PPA Rankings award professional players points based on their results at PPA Tour tournaments, with the most points being awarded at Worlds (3000) and the Slams (2000).
 The deeper a player advances at a tournament, the more points they earn.

-The PPA Rankings Presented by Southwest Rapid Rewards are updated after each tournament and reflect points earned during the past 52 weeks of play (52 Week) and points earned during the current calendar year (The Race).
+The PPA Rankings are updated after each tournament and reflect points earned during the past 52 weeks of play (52 Week standings) from their best 16 events.

 At the end of each season, the eight professional players and teams who have compiled the most points will qualify to play in the PPA Finals and compete for the most coveted title in pickleball: PPA World No. 1.